 Digestive System (Stomach, Large and Small Intestines) – Proper absorption of minerals and vitamins.
 The stomach MUST be acidic so the body can be alkaline!!
 Acid reducing medications, chronic stress and age can be contributing factors in hypochlorhydria or low stomach acid.

-Optimizing the function of these three organs / glands can make it much easier for the body to maintain a healthy pH, promote healing and healthy tissue and bone repair, ultimately increasing performance and overall health.
+Optimizing the function of these three organs / glands can make it much easier for the body to maintain a healthy pH, promote healing and healthy tissue and bone repair, ultimately increase performance and overall health.

 For a detailed plan on how you can heal and optimize your body’s performance and overall function, call the office at 407-328-6711 to schedule an appointment.

-Keep Up With Dr Kathy Veon
+Keep Up With Dr. Kathy Veon